 Since its creation, Polk County Conservation (PCC) has owned and managed Easter Lake Park.
 In November of 2012, voters chose to support the Polk County Water and Land Legacy Bond which supports efforts to invest in Polk County water, land, habitat, parks, and trails.
 As part of the Conservation Board’s initial projects, Easter Lake was made a priority for critical water quality improvements.
 As a partner of the Easter Lake Watershed Project, Polk County Conservation helps to provide leadership and support through project funding and staff support.
 PCC natural resource staff help to provide assistance for conservation projects and help lead efforts to restore woodland areas of Easter Lake Park.
 PCC education and outreach staff also help in promotional efforts, volunteer events, workshops, and more.

-The City of Des Moines is a valuable partner of the Easter Lake Watershed Project.
-The City works hand in hand with project partners to develop final designs for water quality improvement projects and assists in the implementation of the Watershed Management Plan.
+The City of Des Moines works hand in hand with project partners to develop and lead water quality improvement projects and assists in the implementation of the Watershed Management Plan.
 In addition to providing funding assistance the City also provides guidance and technical assistance as well as staff support for education and outreach activities.

 Iowa Department of Natural Resources- Fisheries -Lakes Restoration Program (LRP) helps to lead in-lake improvements and supports efforts to implement the Watershed Management Plan.
 In addition to funding support, the DNR Fisheries and LRP provide staff support.
 DNR fisheries biologist and LRP staff are heavily involved in aspects related to in-lake restoration efforts and fisheries management components of the plan.